 It always appeared to me that he had shaky confidence, but after he gets hypnotized by one of the Big Bad's men (not sure when it happened, but it happened), causing the group to lose a valuable Plot Coupon, he gets pretty depressed.
 To paraphrase his words "What should I do?
 I can't return to my homeland...but they used me.
 Manipulated my thoughts as a tool for their plans.
 Why would I even want to go back?".
 And his little bouts of depression don't stop there.

 When we finally reach said big bad empire, we meet his foster nurse Almarde, and his brother and sister...only to see, in a span of not even five minutes, Lyude unable to return to his brother and sister's side (who were threatening him at gunpoint), and Almarde get fatally shot and die in Lyude's arms.
 And this is someone who supposedly is his ACTUAL mother!
 That's another blow to his confidence.

 In BioShock Infinite, Elizabeth starts off as an incredibly adorable, cute, sweet and good-hearted girl, who sees wonder in everything.
 As the game progresses, she starts to see how cruel the world really is, and her personality changes radically after she kills Daisy Fitzroy.
-In Comstock House, after going through months of torture, she is nowhere like the girl she was before, and is now a cold person.
+In Comstock House, after going through months of torture (or in the Bad Future you briefly visit, decades of torture), she is nothing like the girl she was before, and is now a cold person.